 Today, HFM offers inpatient and outpatient services, including walk-in care for both general health and orthopedic needs, more than 15 clinics, a retail pharmacy, a medically-based wellness center and a state-of-the-art rehabilitation facility.

-Change continues to be part of healthcare—and of Holy Family Memorial.
+Change continues to be part of health care—and of Holy Family Memorial.
 HFM is committed to carrying on the healing ministry of its founding Franciscan Sisters of Christian Charity through innovative and caring services and proudly looking forward to the next 120 years.
-For a more complete history of Holy Family Memorial, visit https://www.hfmhealth.org/3d-flip-book/hfm-health-savvy-fall-2019/.
+For a more complete history of Holy Family Memorial, visit HFM Health Savvy Fall 2019.